-Finally, it became apparent that that started sometimes as early as to lift the gondola and its cargo of four o'clock in the morning and apparatus high into the strato- often lasting until nine o'clock at night.
-Numerous instruments and pieces of equipment had to be assembled, tested, some of them altered and all of them firmly fixed sign and build a larger balloon than in the places assigned to them on the gondola shelves or hanging from the gondola roof.
+Several airplane loads of instruments were flown to Rapid City: racy.
+This meant that some would | and daily freight and express packages arrived, their contents varying from machine shop tools to delidesign a gondola larger than any For many weeks the gondola house was the center of activities Finally, it became apparent that that started sometimes as early as to lift the gondola and its cargo of four o'clock in the morning and often lasting until nine o'clock at sphere, a very large balloon would night.
+Numerous instruments and pieces of equipment had to be assembled, tested, some of them altered and all of them firmly fixed in the places assigned to them on the gondola shelves or hanging from the gondola roof.
 The last of the preparatory work was completed on July 9.
-From this gigantic bag, and into it went that time on the flight could have taken place any day, so far as the equipment was concerned.
+From that time on the flight could have taken place any day, so far as the equipment was concerned.
 But it was essential that the flight bemade during very special-and, unfortunately, rare-weather conditions, covering the area for seven or eight hundred miles east.